Traction-Rec/recdevs.github.io/_posts/2020-03-22-building_records.markdown

 So when a farmer logs into the community & selects a licence to buy we need to create a cart, an apple licence, and a cart item for the farmer.

 Let's assume the cart & the apple licence are created for us & all we have to build is the cart item.
-How might a builder for that job?
+How might we create builder for that job?

 	AppleLicenceCartItemBuilder
 		Cart